ftrias/TeensyDebug/README.md

 7. It will take over the SVC, software and all fault interrupts.
 The software interrupt will be "chained" so it will process it's own interrupts and any other interrupts will be sent to the original interrupt handler.
 The SVC handler will trigger first.
 It will save the registers and then trigger the software interrupt.
 It does this because the software interrupt has a lower priority and thus Teensy features like USB will continue to work during a software interrupt, but not during an SVC interrupt which has a higher priority.
 The software interrupt is chained, meaning that if it is called outside of SVC, it will redirect to the previous software interrupt.
 This is helpful because the Aduio library uses the software interrupt.

-Future considerations
+TODO / Future considerations
 ===========================================

+The `run.command` script should be ported to Windows and Linux.

 The serial connection can be anything that supports reading and writing ASCII in sequence.
 To start it's probably best to use a UART or USB Serial but in theory it could be USB Serial, CAN, network, Raw connection, etc.

 Right now, GDB runs in a separate window.
 But in the future, GDB could be piped to Arduino's serial monitor.
 Both GDB's output and Teensy's serial output could be sent to the display.
 GDB can receive commands from the Send window.
-If, in addition to this, we use USB for the serial connection to GDB, then Teensy will have onboard live debugging available with no special setup or hardware required.
+If, in addition to this.

 ```
 [Arduino]      [           ser1] <-- [Teensy & GDB stub]